With a colourful autumn predicted, seek out spectacular valleys and vibrant woodlands this season in bold, beautiful Britain

 The woods undulate and change in the form of banks, ditches and sunken tracks.
-Other past uses of the woods can be seen in the extensive earthworks from the excavation of iron ore that underpinned the historic Wealden iron industry.
+Historic uses of the woods can be seen in the extensive earthworks from the excavation of iron ore that underpinned the historic Wealden iron industry.
 Varied autumn colours and the chance to see some of the country’s most important species including great crested newt, brook lamprey, dormouse, badgers and fallow deer, make Brede High a wonderful place to enjoy autumn.

 Quiet and off the beaten track, Tyrrels Wood is a welcome spot for visitors and wildlife alike.
 At the centre is an ancient woodland site, named Boscus de Grischave in records dating back to 1251, and believed to have been around since the Ice Age.
 It has been designated a Site of Special Scientific Interest (SSSI) because of the immense variety of woodland packed into such a small area.

 The Dingle is a large wooded valley offering a variety of broadleaf and conifers.
-A well used footpath meanders through sparse ground vegetation but pockets of colourful flowers emerge here each spring.
+A well-used footpath meanders through sparse ground vegetation, but pockets of colourful flowers emerge here each spring.
 By contrast, Long Wood has many maturing oaks with dense layers of rhododendron beneath.

 Carpets of mosses and lichens are at their best at this time of year too.

-The ancient woodland is buffered by rush meadow and wetland, with recently planted woodland in the fields further north.
+The ancient woodland is buffered by rush meadow and wetland, with recently-planted woodland in the fields further north.
 All provide a wonderful haven for wildlife, from sparrowhawks and buzzards to mammals such as otters and the Irish hare.
 In winter especially, the Irish hare frequents the wood edges as well as the surrounding fields.